dbwebb-se/mvc/example/symfony-doctrine/README.md

 <!--
 TODO

+* Add sample on how to print out products in a view (sample exists below)

 * Perhaps in own article
     * Add code samples on "Build custom queries into Repository object", the repository object contains sample code that is commented out and can be used for an example.
     * How to work with relations.